NickVasenkov/Effect-of-Handwashing/README.md

 # Effect of Handwashing
- Statistical analysis of the effect of handwashing policy on hospital death rates
+ Statistical analysis of the effect of handwashing policy on hospital death rates.